Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

-Overall, the Born-Oppenheimer energy surfaces for the different unstable modes shown in Fig. \ref{fig:2}(b) suggest that the achiral $C2/m$ phase could potentially be stabilized, serving as the proposed parent space group from which both enantiomers could emerge.
-This indicates that quantum or thermal ionic fluctuations and the consequent anharmonicity, as well as external perturbations like pressure, could play a significant role in stabilizing the $C2/m$ phase.
-These findings align with previous studies, which have demonstrated the role of anharmonicity in stabilizing phases with shallow energy wells at finite temperatures or under specific external conditions \cite{errea_2016, errea_2020, fumega_2023, gutierrez-amigo_2024, gutierrez-amigo_2024b}.
+Due to the shallowness of the potential wells, the Born-Oppenheimer energy surfaces for the various unstable modes shown in Fig. \ref{fig:2}(b) suggest that the achiral \( C2/m \) phase could potentially be stabilized, serving as the proposed parent space group from which both enantiomers could emerge.
+We test this assumption by computing the evolution of the unstable \(\Gamma_{1}^{-}\) phonon with respect to pressure and find that the intermediate \(C2/m\) phase is predicted to be stabilized around 81 kbar (see supplementary material \cite{supplementary}).
+Notably, the critical pressure decreases systematically across the NbOX$_2$ series from Cl to I. In addition, a recent study \cite{cardenas-gamboa_2025} shows that optical excitation can also enhance the metastability of intermediate phase.
+Beyond using external perturbations such as pressure or photoexcitation, typical thermal energies, where 100 K corresponds to approximately \( \sim 8\ \mathrm{meV} \), indicate that quantum or thermal ionic fluctuations and the resulting anharmonicity could also play a significant role in stabilizing the \( C2/m \) phase.
+These findings are consistent with previous studies that have demonstrated the role of anharmonicity in stabilizing phases with shallow energy wells at finite temperatures or under different external conditions \cite{errea_2016, errea_2020, fumega_2023, gutierrez-amigo_2024, gutierrez-amigo_2024b}.